Fast Empirical Scenarios: Numerical experiments

 \paragraph{Lasserre} Lasserre's algorithm depends on the flat extension of the moment matrix, with the precise rank of the flat extension determining the number of scenarios.
 Accordingly, we find that the number of scenarios, while not too high for each dimension, still shows variability for $d=5,10$.
 For $q=2$, the number of scenarios is also not exceedingly high.

-\paragraph{Maximum volume} We first observe that the number of scenarios is considerably high across the dimensions, ranging from $4\,000$ to $5\,000$ for $d=100$.
+\paragraph{Maximum volume} We first observe that the number of scenarios is considerably high across the dimensions, ranging from $4000$ to $5000$ for $d=100$.
 Except for $d=100$, there is no considerable difference in the number of scenarios retrieved with the number of clusters.
-Similar to the case for $q=1$, the number of scenarios is considerably high across the dimensions and is equal to $10\,000$ for $d=20$, i.e., it does not give sparse scenarios and considers all the sample points.
+Similar to the case for $q=1$, the number of scenarios is considerably high across the dimensions and is equal to $10000$ for $d=20$, i.e., it does not give sparse scenarios and considers all the sample points.
 There is also no variation with different clusters for either dimension.
 Nevertheless, it cannot be used for sparse recovery of scenarios from large samples.

 \paragraph{GHTP} For this algorithm, we find that the number of scenarios is much less compared to that of the maximum volume algorithm, and similar to that of Lasserre's algorithm for $d=2,5,10$.
-This result is not surprising, given that the algorithm constructs the index set whose size is equal to a prior input maximum number of iterations (see \cite{GHTP}).
+This result is not surprising, given that the algorithm constructs the index set whose size equals a prior input maximum number of iterations (see \cite{GHTP}).
 For $d=20,50,100$, however, the number of scenarios varies considerably with the number of clusters.
 For $q=2$, the number of scenarios is much less, with the maximum being $250$, compared to that of the maximum volume algorithm, nevertheless, it varies considerably with the number of clusters for each dimension.

 \paragraph{OMP} The number of scenarios retrieved is somewhat similar to that of the GHTP.
 This results from the fact that we set the maximum number of iterations for the OMP to be the same as that of the GHTP.
 Unlike the GHTP however, we find that in this case, there is no considerable variation in the number of scenarios with the number of clusters, for each dimension.
-Therefore, the OMP outperforms the above algorithms, with regard to the number as well the consistency in the retrieval of scenarios.
-The same interpretation holds true for $q=2$.
+Therefore, the OMP outperforms the above algorithms, with regard to the number as well as the consistency in the retrieval of scenarios.
+The same interpretation holds for $q=2$.

 \paragraph{Covariance scenarios} The range for the number of scenarios is the least among all the algorithms for all the dimensions.
 Furthermore, there is no variation in the case of the different clusters for each dimension.
-This reaffirms that the covariance scenarios perform the best with regard to the number of scenarios retrieved, keeping in mind that they are applicable only in the case $q=1$.
+This reaffirms that the covariance scenarios perform the best about the number of scenarios retrieved, keeping in mind that they are applicable only in the case $q=1$.